1.2 Universal Design and Differentiation

 Key Takeaways

-• Universal Design for Learning reduces predictable barriers before students fail while preserving the same learning goal.
+• Universal Design for Learning (UDL) reduces predictable barriers before students fail by planning multiple means of engagement, representation, and action/expression.

-• Scaffolds are temporary supports such as modeling, visuals, frames, worked examples, and guided practice that fade as independence grows.
+• Scaffolds are temporary supports (modeling, visuals, frames, worked examples, guided practice) that fade as independence grows.

-• Differentiation adjusts content access, process, product, pacing, or environment based on evidence of readiness, interest, or learner profile.
+• Differentiation adjusts content, process, product, pacing, or environment based on evidence of readiness, interest, or learner profile.

 • Acceleration and enrichment are appropriate when evidence shows a student has already mastered grade-level material.

-• The EAS trap is lowering rigor; the stronger answer keeps the objective and changes the route to reach or extend it.
+• The EAS trap is lowering rigor; the credited answer keeps the objective and changes the route to reach or extend it.

 Start With the Goal

-When an EAS question describes varied learners, first identify the learning target.
+When an EAS item describes varied learners, first identify the learning target.
 Is the class explaining causes, solving ratios, interpreting a text, planning an investigation, or writing an argument?
-The strongest answer keeps that goal intact unless a formal modification requires a different expectation.
+The strongest answer keeps that goal intact unless a formal modification on an IEP requires a different expectation.
+Distinguish two terms the test treats precisely: an accommodation changes how a student accesses or shows learning (extended time, audio text, speech-to-text) while the standard stays the same; a modification changes what the student is expected to learn (fewer or different objectives).

-Once the goal is clear, ask what is blocking access.
-The barrier may be dense text, unclear directions, weak background knowledge, limited academic language, poor pacing, sensory load, motor demands, lack of challenge, or an inflexible response format.
+Once the goal is clear, ask what is blocking access: dense text, unclear directions, weak background knowledge, limited academic language, poor pacing, sensory load, motor demands, lack of challenge, or an inflexible response format.
 Good instruction changes the barrier, not the worth of the student or the seriousness of the content.

 Universal Design for Learning

-For example, a science teacher might introduce a weather pattern through a diagram, a short captioned video, a hands-on model, key vocabulary, and a brief reading.
-Students might show understanding through a labeled model, oral explanation, or written paragraph.
-The standard remains explaining the pattern, not merely completing one format.
+For example, a science teacher introduces a weather pattern through a diagram, a short captioned video, a hands-on model, key vocabulary, and a brief reading (representation).
+Students might show understanding through a labeled model, an oral explanation, or a written paragraph (action/expression).
+The standard remains explaining the pattern, not completing one fixed format.

 Scaffolding

-Scaffolding is temporary support.
-It helps students complete a task that is just beyond what they can do independently.
+Scaffolding is temporary support that helps students complete a task just beyond independent reach, the zone of proximal development.
 Strong scaffolds include modeling a think-aloud, giving a sentence frame, using a graphic organizer, chunking a complex text, providing a worked example, or guiding practice before independent work.

 Differentiation

 Differentiation is responsive adjustment based on evidence.
-It can affect the content students access, the process they use, the product they create, the pace of learning, or the classroom environment.
-It is not a permanent track and it is not a label.
-Flexible grouping is often stronger than fixed groups because students' needs change by skill and unit.
+Following Carol Ann Tomlinson's framework, teachers can vary the content students access, the process they use, the product they create, or the learning environment, in response to readiness, interest, or learner profile.
+It is not a permanent track and not a label.
+Flexible grouping is usually stronger than fixed ability groups because needs change by skill and unit.

 Need shown by evidenceStrong adjustmentGoal stays